WWE SmackDown

+Originally launched as a complementary second show to Raw, SmackDown became further distinct after the WWE brand split in 2002, representing the company's talent in the SmackDown brand roster.
+It has been taped in and broadcast from over hundreds of arenas and cities throughout twelve countries, mostly in the United States but also in Canada, France, Germany, Iraq, Italy, Japan, Mexico, Saudi Arabia, Spain, the United Kingdom, Ireland and Australia.
+Prior to switching to its current live format, taped episodes premiered a few hours or up to a day earlier in certain countries outside the United States due to time differences.

-SmackDown! debuted in the United States on UPN on April 29, 1999 and was formerly broadcast on Thursday nights.
-The show moved to Friday nights on September 9, 2005, and began airing on The CW in September 2006, after the merger of UPN and the WB.
-The show later moved to MyNetworkTV in October 2008.
+SmackDown! began on the broadcast network UPN in 1999 and was initially broadcast on Thursday nights.
+The show moved to Friday nights on September 9, 2005, and began airing on The CW in September 2006, after the merger of UPN and the WB, before later moving to MyNetworkTV in October 2008.
 On October 1, 2010, SmackDown moved to cable network Syfy, and eventually returned to Thursdays on January 15, 2015.
-The show then moved to the sibling USA Network on January 7, 2016, and later that year, beginning on July 19, 2016, SmackDown began broadcasting live on Tuesday nights.
-SmackDown's move to Fox on October 4, 2019 marked the show's return to Friday nights and over-the-air broadcast television (as well as the second time SmackDown has aired on a Fox-owned network).
+The show then moved to the sibling USA Network on January 7, 2016, and later that year, beginning on July 19, SmackDown began broadcasting live on Tuesday nights.
+SmackDown's move to Fox on October 4, 2019 marked the show's return to Friday nights and over-the-air broadcast television.
+On September 13, 2024, the show returned to USA Network.
+As of 2024, SmackDown is the most viewed television show on Friday nights in the United States.
+Smackdown! has also been broadcast globally on other networks since it first began.
+The WWE Network ceased operations in the United States on April 4, 2021, with all content moved to Peacock which now has all previous episodes of SmackDown.

-SmackDown has been broadcast from 163 arenas, 148 cities and towns, six countries: United States, Canada, United Kingdom, Japan in 2005, Italy in 2007, and Mexico in 2011.
-Prior to switching to its current live format, taped episodes premiered a few hours earlier in Ireland and the United Kingdom than in the United States (and a day earlier in Australia, Canada, Singapore, and the Philippines) due to time differences.
-For international broadcast listings, see below.
-The show celebrated its 15th anniversary on October 10, 2014, and the 1000th episode on October 16, 2018.

-The WWE Network ceased operations in the United States on April 4, 2021, with all content moved to Peacock which now has all episodes of SmackDown.
-Recent episodes are still available for on-demand viewing 30 days after the original air date.